Sunset Records: Content

 Material released on the Sunset label consisted primarily of tracks that had been previously included on other, full priced albums on labels under the control of Liberty.
 Sunset also released material leased from other companies, such as Vee-Jay Records.
-Rarely were any charting hits included, although songs appearing at the lower reaches of the charts might incorporated.
+Rarely were any charting hits included, although songs appearing at the lower reaches of the charts might be incorporated.

 Sunset albums generally consist of a wide diversity of a given artist's output, which could disappoint a buyer looking for the artist's current sound, but is of value to collectors because some of the material is otherwise very difficult to locate.
 Liberty owner Simon Waronker considered it a "way to keep money flowing in" because there were no production costs associated with the releases, it was material already in the vaults.

 In keeping with industry practice regarding budget labels, Sunset albums lacked paper inner sleeves and were pressed on lower-quality material, usually polystyrene.
 However, the album covers were usually full cover portraits of the artist, and liner notes were included on the back.